sjorssnoeren/fontface-loader/README.md

 @font-face loader for webpack
 =========

-*This project is currently a work in progress and I would love to get some feedback.*

 As of today, implementing font-faces is still a cumbersome task to do.
 Most of us go to an online conversion site to make it happen.
 With the current state of JavaScript, we must be able to do it quicker and simpler.
 Welcome @font-face loader for Webpack.

 This is all it takes to generate all your required formats.
 Just hand in a `.ttf` file and the other files as well as the matching CSS is generated automatically (including `font-weight` and `font-style` properties).